Papuan Traditional Clothing: Types, Uniqueness, and Philosophy

 The general opinion in circulation says that the size, both long and large, of the koteka symbolizes the status of the wearer.
 But in reality this is not the case.
 The size of the koteka is chosen based on what activity is being carried out.

-See also difference between apple watch se and 7
+See also difference between present simple and present continuous

 Short koteka is worn when they work and daily activities such as farming, hunting and raising livestock.
 Meanwhile, for traditional events, they use a long koteka.